TXST-CS5346-AI/project-one/README.md

 ### 1.1 Build and run the application

 This application is primarily designed to run on Texas State (TXST) Linux servers.
 Eros: EROS.CS.TXSTATE.EDU (147.26.231.153)
 Zeus: ZEUS.CS.TXSTATE.EDU (147.26.231.156)

+You may use WinSCP or FileZilla or equivalent to transer the ZIP to a TXST Linux host.
+Drop the ZIP in a directory you own (e.g., /home/Students/bss64)

+Open permissions: `chmod 755 *.zip`
+Unzip: `unzip <zip-file-name>.zip`
+Go into directory: `cd Project1-<Student-ID>`

+#### Reports

+Reports for all team members are located under:
+`resources/reports` directory.

+To navigate there, cd into the directory:

+`cd resources/reports`

 Upon invoking the program, the knowledge base (KB) file will be parsed and if correctly formatted, each statement (line) will be processed and displayed to the console.